 4. Connect on an individual level

 Companies can't begin to build CX programs without understanding that we are all riding out the same storm in different boats.
-Finding ways to cope during this crisis is a task that looks different for everyone, so connecting on a personal level is more important than ever.
+Finding ways to cope during a crisis is a task that looks different for everyone, so connecting on a personal level is more important than ever.